-- 3. The mere proximity of the cavalry forces the enemy to adopt measures and formations that restrict his activity and increase his losses.
+3. The mere proximity of the cavalry forces the enemy to adopt measures and formations that restrict his activity and increase his losses.
 The enemy must be concerned with protecting his batteries, may not extend his riflemen, and may not arrange his columns.
-Just as this mere presence of our cavalry, before it really appears, has a paralyzing effect on the enemy, so an absence of enemy cavalry frees us from all these limiting considerations. - 4.
-The mission (Aufgabe) of the divisional cavalry is a difficult one and demands self-denial.
+Just as this mere presence of our cavalry, before it really appears, has a paralyzing effect on the enemy, so an absence of enemy cavalry frees us from all these limiting considerations.

+4. The mission (Aufgabe) of the divisional cavalry is a difficult one and demands self-denial.
 During operations, the divisional cavalry takes over security and messenger duty, and, at least in a small area, has to be concerned with reconnaissance of the position and measures taken by the enemy.
 It may not leave its division and may not remain behind the infantry during an engagement.
 Rather, it has to follow the infantry's advance, to cover its flanks and to support its attacks.
-The more the effects of fire compel dispersed fighting, the more frequently will the divisional cavalry find opportunities for partial successes.
-But this is conditional on direct pressure of the unit and the commander's clear judgment and resoluteness.
-Fleeting moments, for example a forward-or rearward-moving battery, a deploying or flanking cavalry, or an uncovered line of riflemen, often offer opportunities. - 5.
-The situation of the reserve cavalry is somewhat different.
+The more the effects of fire compel dispersed fighting, the more frequently will the divisional cavalry find opportunities.
+Fleeting moments, for example a forward-or rearward-moving battery, a deploying or flanking cavalry, or an uncovered line of riflemen, often offer opportunities.

+5. The situation of the reserve cavalry is somewhat different.
 It will almost always be able to avoid effective fire by the use of terrain or by maintaining an appropriate distance during most of the battle.
 The arm's unique speed of movement allows it to approach only when the time for its intervention has arrived.
 As a rule this will first be the case when the coherence of the enemy battle line loosens and when the enemy infantry is shaken by great losses-thus near the end of the action.